How enterprises should mitigate, manage, and resolve B Notices

 Published on:

-Any U.S.-operating business that facilitates a wide array of payment types to individuals or other businesses is likely subject to filing U.S. information returns (i.e. 1099’s).
-And as a filer of Forms 1099, it is also likely that a “B Notice” has been received from the IRS alerting that the Forms 1099 filed have errors with the names and taxpayer identification numbers (TINs) reported.
+Any U.S. operating business that facilitates a wide array of payment types to individuals or other businesses is likely subject to filing U.S. information returns (i.e., 1099’s).
+As a filer of Forms 1099, it is also likely that a “B Notice” has been received from the IRS alerting that the Forms 1099 filed have errors with the names and taxpayer identification numbers (TINs) reported.

 A “B” notice is a backup withholding notice and is sent to a filer of Forms 1099.
 When a Form 1099 is filed, the IRS undergoes a process to match the recipient name and TIN information listed on the Form 1099 they receive with the IRS database.